placidenduwayo1/k8s-kafka-avro-kong-aepc-back/README.md

 # Application base microservices (suite2)
 (NEW) in this project, we replace gateway Api **Spring-Cloud-Gateway** by **Kong Api Gateway**
 (NEW) we configure in the Kong Gateway: **routing**, **rate-limiting**, **authentication**, **logging**, **etc.**
-(NEW) we add Konga-dashboard which is Kong UI to manage Kong objects
+(NEW) we add Konga-dashboard which is kong ui to manage Kong objects

 - application base microservices that manage addresses, employees, companies and projects.
 - each business microservices of the application is implemented into **clean architecture**.